YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 .. note::
    Whenever YottaDB implicitly turns off journaling due to run-time conditions such as no available disk space or no authorization for a process attempting to auto-switch a journal file (and so on) , it produces an error and accompanying messages identify the reason for that condition.

 For journal recovery, YottaDB maintains a field in every journal file's header that stores the name of the previous generation journal file for the same database file.
 When a MUPIP SET changes the journal state from DISABLED or OFF to ON, YottaDB creates new journal files with no previous generation journal file name.
 This indicates that this is a fresh start of journaling for the particular database.
-When journaling is already ON, and YottaDB is implicitly (due to AUTOSWITCHLIMIT being reached) or explicitly (due to MUPIP SET -JOURNAL) required to create new journal files, YottaDB maintains the previous generation journal filename (after any appropriate rename), in the new journal file's header.
+When journaling is already ON, and YottaDB is implicitly (due to AUTOSWITCHLIMIT being reached) or explicitly (due to MUPIP SET JOURNAL) required to create new journal files, YottaDB maintains the previous generation journal filename (after any appropriate rename), in the new journal file's header.

-In all cases where journaling is ON both before and after a journal file switch, YottaDB maintains the previous generation journal file name in the new journal file's header except when YottaDB creates a new journal file due to an implicit switch because it detects an abnormal termination of the current journal file or if the current journal file was not properly closed due to a system crash and the database was the subject of a MUPIP RUNDOWN afterwards.
+In all cases where journaling is ON both before and after a journal file switch, YottaDB maintains the previous generation journal file name in the new journal file's header except when YottaDB creates a new journal file due to an implicit switch because it detects an abnormal termination of the current journal file or if the current journal file was not properly closed due to a system crash and the database was the subject of a :ref:`MUPIP RUNDOWN <mupip-rundown>` afterwards.

 .. note::
-   In the event of a crash, YottaDB strongly recommends performing a MUPIP JOURNAL -ROLLBACK on a database with replication, MUPIP JOURNAL -RECOVER on a journaled database, and MUPIP RUNDOWN only if using neither journaling nor replication.
+   In the event of a crash, YottaDB strongly recommends performing a :ref:`MUPIP JOURNAL ROLLBACK <mupip-journal-rollback>` on a database with replication, :ref:`MUPIP JOURNAL RECOVER <mupip-journal-recover>` on a journaled database, and MUPIP RUNDOWN only if using neither journaling nor replication.
 YottaDB error messages provide context-specific instructions to promote this decision-making model which helps protect and recover data after a crash.

 The previous generation journal filename is a back link from the current generation journal.